chenyoumin1993/chenyoumin1993.github.io/research.md

 <h2>Low Tail Latency Concurrency Control</h2>

-2010 - 2024
+2020 - 2024

 Apart from seeking higher throughput and lower latency, datacenter applications also require their performance to be predictable (often defined as 99th or 99.9th percentile latencies).
 Latency variability can arise for many reasons, including sharing resources (e.g., CPU cores, caches, memory bandwidth, etc.), background activities, queuing, and others.
-In the past years, we have witnessed an active line of research work that improves performance predictability at different layers, but they ignore that fact that the workload is another source of incurring latency spikes due to request conflicts.
+In the past years, we have witnessed an active line of research work that improves performance predictability at different layers, but they ignore the fact that the workload is another source of incurring latency spikes due to request conflicts.
 Here, I take a much deeper dive to the concurrency protocol design and introduced coordinated concurrency control ([uTree[VLDB'20]](/papers/vldb20-utree.pdf)) and pessimistic locking and opportunistic reading ([Plor[SIGMOD'22]](/papers/sigmod22plor.pdf)) with the workload-aware principle in mind.